MichaAI/MindustryKotlinPluginTemplate/README.md

 # Note

 Unlike the mods, you don't need to have AndroidSDK for building plugins, because they run on the standard JVM.
-This template don't include GitHub Actions, because I think you never use it for plugins.
+This template doesn't include GitHub Actions, because I think you never use it for plugins.

 Author: [MichaAI](https://github.com/MichaAI)